bioinf-mcb/mgg_prophages/README.md

 ## __Details__ (preliminary)

 <div align="justify">
 Tool detects prophages in bacterial genomes by using two complementary tools: VirSorter and PhiSpy.
 Primary prophage detection is any region detected the tools as a prophage.
 Subsequently, detections are collapsed (union) decontaminated from bacterial DNA and their completeness (with confidence) is estimated (CheckV).

+VirSorter calculated 400 Klebsiella genomes for 48h (128 CPU, peak RAM 18G).
+PhiSpy calculated 400 Klebsiella genomes for < 1day (128 CPU).
 </div> <br>